vero-git-hub/world-sync-ai/README.md

 # World Sync AI:

-World Sync AI is a web application that integrates the capabilities of Google Cloud AI (Gemini, Vertex AI), MLB API, Google Calendar API, and Spring Security to provide a personalized experience for baseball fans.
+World Sync AI is a cloud-powered web application that integrates the capabilities of Google Cloud AI (Gemini, Vertex AI), MLB API, Google Calendar API, and Spring to provide a personalized experience for baseball fans.

-The project World Sync AI was developed as part of the ["Google Cloud x MLB(TM) Hackathon – Building with Gemini Models"](https://devpost.com/software/world-sync-ai) hackathon to demonstrate the potential of Google Cloud AI in enhancing fan engagement and delivering personalized event planning.
+The project was developed for the ["Google Cloud x MLB(TM) Hackathon – Building with Gemini Models"](https://devpost.com/software/project-fmbe1id7r0o2) hackathon to demonstrate the potential of Google Cloud AI in enhancing fan engagement and delivering personalized event planning.

 ## Technologies